alharkan7/japanese-flashcards/README.md

 ## Deployment

 This app is deployed on Vercel.
-You can access it [here](https://japanese-flashcards-xi.vercel.app/).
+You can access it here [https://japanese-flashcards-xi.vercel.app](https://japanese-flashcards-xi.vercel.app/).

 ## Contributing